-The next step was to introduce the solution into nursing homes and old people's homes.
+The next step was to introduce the solution into nursing homes and residential care facilities.
 Healthcare personnel can easily monitor patients in several different rooms at the same time.
 The cameras provide very good image quality, and can reproduce sharp images in the dark at night.
 This means that healthcare personnel do not need to enter the rooms to check whether patients are feeling well or need help; no one wants to wake up the patients unnecessarily.

-"Residents in nursing homes often suffer from "the corridor problem,"" says Caroline Cappelen.
-This is when they leave their room in the middle of the night, and when they return they take a wrong turn into another patient's room and wake them up.
+Elderly care residents often suffer from "the corridor problem," says Caroline Cappelen.
+This is when they leave their room in the middle of the night, and when they return they take a wrong turn into another resident’s room and wake them up.

 Security enhancing technology

 The investment in Grimstad municipality has been a great success; the municipality can provide better care for those who need it.
 Since patients can stay at home for longer, Grimstad municipality has made gains in socio-economic terms, with reduced costs from fewer residents in nursing homes and old people's homes.
 It has also resulted in welfare gains for individuals who can stay at home, with increased well-being and much better quality of life.
 Many care recipients get a better night's sleep because they are not disturbed unnecessarily.